-As the curtain falls on 2019, you have two choices about how you’re going to spend the final streaming hours of this decade:
+As the curtain fell on 2019, you had two choices about how to spend the final streaming hours of the decade:

-1) Bidding a long, tender farewell to Friends, slated to leave Netflix on January 1
+1) Bid a long, tender farewell to Friends, slated to leave Netflix on January 1, 2020

-2) Hearing that it’s only American Netflix who are losing the show, and suddenly realizing that you’ve literally watched nothing else on Netflix all year because you were cherishing every last minute of your time with the gang in apartment #5.
-It’s bittersweet: They’ll still be there for you, yes, but now you really have no excuse for not having anything to say about The Irishman.
+2) Hear that it’s only American Netflix who are losing the show, and suddenly realize that you’d literally watched nothing else on Netflix all year because you were cherishing every last minute of your time with the gang in apartment #5.
+It was bittersweet: They would still be there for you, yes, but now you really had no excuse for not having anything to say about The Irishman.

-Fear not, friend-of-Friends: You’ve yet got a few hours left in the year to catch up with what everyone else spent the year glued to / watching with half-an-eye as they scroll through Instagram.
-In the interest of time, however, you’re going to want to be strategic.
+Fear not, friend-of-Friends: We might be well into 2020 but there’s still time catch up with what everyone else spent 2019 glued to / watching with half-an-eye as they scrolled through Instagram.
+In the interest of time, however, you’re going to want to be strategic so that you don’t miss all the new releases while catchign up on what you missed (binge-watching is exhausting!).
 You don’t have time to waste on, say, an underrated, obscure gems like the cyberpunk cartoon-for-adults Love, Death and Robots.
-With mere hours left to jump on the bandwagon, it’s time to get the most social cohesion bang for your attention’s buck.

-Enter Netflix Canada, and their just-released lists of the streaming services most-watched television shows and movies!
-While this isn’t an exhaustive list of the most popular shows of the year in general (the other streaming services, TV channels, movie theatres etc. would have something to say about that), it is an interesting peek into what captivated us in 2019.
+Enter Netflix Canada, and their lists of the streaming services most-watched television shows and movies 0f 2019!
+While this isn’t an exhaustive list of the most popular shows of last year in general (the other streaming services, TV channels, movie theatres etc. would have something to say about that), it is an interesting peek into what captivated us in 2019.
 Spoiler: some popular picks are less than artistic masterpieces.
-The clock-is-ticking, of course, so we’ve provided a handy bit of guidance as you make your decision.
-Happy streaming—and an even happier New Year!
+Happy streaming!

 Read this next: What’s New on Netflix Canada in January